threefoldtech/0-db/README.md

 # 0-db [![codecov](https://codecov.io/gh/threefoldtech/0-db/branch/master/graph/badge.svg)](https://codecov.io/gh/threefoldtech/0-db)
-0-db (zdb) is a super fast and efficient key-value store which makes data persistant inside an always append datafile, with namespaces support.
+0-db (zdb) is a super fast and efficient key-value store which makes data persistant inside an always append datafile, with namespaces support and data offloading.

 The database is split in two part:
 - The database engine, which can be used as static or shared library